Morvich, Highland

 The A87 road passes by Morvich, the village of Inverinate is located about 3 km west along the Loch Duich, while Shiel Bridge is about 2 km to the south west.

 Morvich is a popular starting point for hiking.
 Routes include the mountains of the Five Sisters of Kintail and Beinn Fhada, as well as to the Falls of Glomach, one of the highest waterfalls in Scotland.
 A longer route is to hike from Morvich through to Glen Affric, via Gleann Chòinneachan or Gleann Lichd.
 The latter route is used by the Highland Cross, an annual duathlon from Morvich to Beauly, 50 miles away on the east coast.

+Pollen analysis suggests the planting of oak on the alluvial land at Morvich in the middle of the fifth century, at a location where the species had not grown naturally for two millennia.
+The mature trees appear to have been clear-felled in a single act towards the end of the sixth century.

+The ruins of St Dubhthach's Church are to the west of Morvich, next to the A87.
+This late medieval, gabled church was dedicated to the 11th century Bishop of Ross, Saint Duthac.
+The church was used as a hospital for wounded Jacobites after the Battle of Glenshiel, and was burned in retaliation by government troops.
+Next to the church is the Clachan Duich, the traditional burial ground of Clan Macrae.
+Adjacent is a steep mound featuring a Clan MacRae World War I Memorial at the top.